nickserv/danamccurdy.com/_posts/2017-04-12-room-for-all-of-us.md

-Is there not room for all of us, when we jettison our judgements, release the myth of competition, and share the world we have built around us as the gift it is?
+Is there not room for all of us, when we jettison our judgements, release the myth of competition, and share the world we built around us as the gift it is?